Miley Cyrus ‘Taking The High Road’ After Nicki Minaj Shades Her At BBMAs

 Nicki Minaj, 34, didn’t hide her resentment when Miley Cyrus, 24, took the stage to perform “Malibu” at the Billboard Music Awards on May 21.
 When the camera panned to the rapper, it showed her laughing and giving side eye as Miley got emotional while singing her new song.
 Even so, “Miley thinks that if Nicki wants to continue to bash her that it is fine because Miley is happy and doesn’t need to feud,” a source close to the singer tells HollywoodLife.com EXCLUSIVELY.
 “Miley thinks that it is a waste of time for Nicki to continue her negative feelings towards her and if Nicki wants to make faces, talk crap or rap about Miley that’s her problem.”

 “Miley will take the no pun intended, high road and not worry about it,” our insider concluded.
-The singer was visibly emotional and fighting back tears during the performance of her new single “Malibu,” which she dedicated to her fiancé Liam Hemsworth, 27.
+The singer was visibly emotional and fighting back tears during the performance of her new single “Malibu,” which is inspired by her fiancé Liam Hemsworth, 27.
 Even though many fans speculated Miley’s beef with Nicki was long over at this point, the rapper appeared to give a different impression with her subtle shade in the front row at the T-Mobile Arena in Las Vegas.

 The tension between Nicki and Miley reached a boiling point at the 2015 Video Music Awards.
 Nicki was all smiles while accepting her prize for best hip-hop video, when she decided to call out Miley publicly.
 “This b—- that had a lot to say about me the other day in the press,” the rapper said, while taking the stage.
 “Miley, what’s good?!”
 This came shortly after Miley’s candid interview with the New York Times, where she revealed that Nicki wasn’t “too kind” in her opinion.